-Fractures of the os CALCIS are very rare but occasionally happen.
+FRACTURES of the os CALCIS are very rare, but occasionally happen.
 The accident may be detected by a crack at the moment attended with severe pain at the part, and great difficulty in standing upright, a swelling of the heel and mobility of the fragments attended with crepitation.

 To reduce the fracture, the leg must be flexed upon the thigh, and the foot extended on the leg.
 In which situation the fragments can readily be reduced.
 Boyer directs in order to retain the fragments, the slipper invented by Petit, for a rupture of the tendo achillis, or if that cannot be procured, the uniting bandage used for transverse wounds, modified as follows.
-The end whence the bandage is reverted on the sole, and the end is made fast by circular casts around the foot; this bandage is then drawn along the posterior side of the leg to the ham, the foot being previously extended, on which part it is fixed by other circular casts, it is thence brought downward forcibly, and the application terminated by rolling along the leg what remains.
+The end of a bandage is placed on the superior surface of the foot, whence the bandage is reverted on the sole, and the end is made fast by circular casts around the foot; this bandage is then drawn along the posterior side of the leg to the ham, the foot being previously extended, on which part it is fixed by other circular casts, it is thence brought downward forcibly, and the application terminated by rolling along the leg what remains.
 To this bandage may be added a long compress, the middle part of which should be applied above the posterior portion of the os calcis, and the extremities crossed on the superior surface of the foot, and turned under the sole; this compress may be fixed by a bandage rolled on the foot in the shape of the figure 8.
 The union of the fracture is effected in thirty or forty days, at the end of which time the patient may be allowed to bend his foot.
-He must, however, for some days, avoid any forced flexion of the foot, as also any excessive extension by rising on his toes."
+He must, however, for VOL. I. 27 some days, avoid any forced flexion of the foot, as also any excessive extension by rising on his toes."